 - h.
 Landscape and paving materials shall be reviewed to ensure an adequate relationship with and enhancement of the overall site plan design.

 Satisfied - Buffering materials shall be reviewed to ensure that headlights of vehicles, noise, and light from Structures are adequately shielded from public view, adjacent properties and pedestrian areas.
 Satisfied - j.
 Any proposed new structure shall have an orientation and massing which is sensitive to and compatible with the building site and surrounding area and which creates or maintains important view corridor(s).
-Not Satisfied The location of the parking and service areas along Drexel Avenue is not compatible with the adjacent properties and would have a long-lasting adverse impact on the urban character of this part of the historic district. - k.
+Satisfied - k.
 All buildings shall have, to the greatest extent possible, space in that part of the ground floor fronting a sidewalk, street or streets which is to be occupied for residential or commercial uses; likewise, the upper floors of the pedestal portion of the proposed building fronting a sidewalk street, or streets shall have residential or commercial spaces, or shall have the appearance of being a residential or commercial space or shall have an architectural treatment which shall buffer the appearance of a parking structure from the surrounding area and is integrated with the overall appearance of the project.

-The location of the parking and service areas along Drexel Avenue is not compatible with the adjacent properties and would have a long-lasting adverse impact on the urban character of this part of the historic district.
+Not Satisfied

+The parking space at the northwest corner of the property does not have an architectural treatment that buffers the parking from the surrounding area.

-- I. All buildings shall have an appropriate and fully integrated rooftop architectural treatment which substantially screens all mechanical equipment, stairs and elevator towers.
-Satisfied - m.
-Any addition on a building site shall be designed, sited and massed in a manner which is sensitive to and compatible with the existing improvement(s).
-Not Satisfied The location of the parking and service areas along Drexel Avenue is not compatible with the adjacent properties and would have a long-lasting adverse impact on the urban character of this part of the historic district.
+I. All buildings shall have an appropriate and fully integrated rooftop architectural treatment which substantially screens all mechanical equipment, stairs and elevator towers.

+- Any addition on a building site shall be designed, sited and massed in a manner which is sensitive to and compatible with the existing improvement(s).
+Satisfied - n.
 All portions of a project fronting a street or sidewalk shall incorporate an amount of transparency at the first level necessary to achieve pedestrian compatibility.

-Not Satisfied The location of the parking and service areas along Drexel Avenue is not compatible with the adjacent properties and would have a long-lasting adverse impact on the urban character of this part of the historic district.
+Satisfied

-The location, design, screening and buffering of all required service bays, delivery bays, trash and refuse receptacles, as well as trash rooms shall be arranged so as to have a minimal impact on adjacent properties.
-Satisfied a.
+- The location, design, screening and buffering of all required service bays, delivery bays, trash and refuse receptacles, as well as trash rooms shall be arranged so as to have a minimal impact on adjacent properties.

+Satisfied

+CERTIFICATE OF APPROPRIATENESS FOR DEMOLITION EVALUATION CRITERIA a.
 The Building, Structure, Improvement, or Site is designated on either a national or state level as a part of an Historic Preservation District or as a Historic Architectural Landmark or Site, or is designated pursuant to Division 4, Article X, Chapter 118 of the Miami Beach Code as a Historic Building, Historic Structure or Historic Site, Historic Improvement, Historic Landscape Feature, historic interior or the Structure is of such historic/architectural interest or quality that it would reasonably meet national, state or local criteria for such designation.